sciart-org/AppSciArt/docs/user_stories.md

   * **Designer**: Creators of a SciArt methodology (e.g. ASTER+S).
   * **Evaluator**: They evaluate different SciArt flowers.

+There exists two temporary roles during the hackathon process:
+  * **Group voice**: Inside an exploring group, the participant that will be responsible for uploading the conceptual map, and communicating with the facilitators (if necessary)
+  * **Speaker**: Inside a co-creation team, the participant that will be responsible for delivering the complete flower, and communicating with the facilitators (if necessary)

-If the term "user" is used, all roles should be able to perform the user story.
+If the term "user" is used, all users (authenticated or not) should be able to perform the user story.

 SciArt seeds, flowers and fruits will be referred as just seeds, flowers and fruits.